4bb4/implot-rs/README.md

 At this point, raw bindings are working in implot-sys, and more idiomatic interfaces for plot creation as well a subset of the functionality for plots are implemented.
-The master branch points to roughly implot 0.3, and a checklist of what is already implemented is shown below.
-Work is ongoing to move to implot 0.7 in the branch named `update-to-cimplot-0.7`.
-The latter branch is buildable, but work on wrapping the newly explicit contexts is not done yet, which is why it has not been merged into master yet.

 - [x] "BeginPlot"
   - [x] Basic hello world